boutproject/BOUT-dev/manual/sphinx/user_docs/bout_options.rst

 Boolean expressions
 ~~~~~~~~~~~~~~~~~~~

-Boolean values must be either "true" or "false".
-Booleans can be
+Boolean values must be "true", "false", "True", "False", "1" or
+"0".
+All lowercase ("true"/"false") is preferred, but the uppercase
+versions are allowed to support Python string conversions.
+Booleans
-combined into expressions using binary operators `&` (logical AND),
+can be combined into expressions using binary operators `&` (logical
-`|` (logical OR), and unary operator `!` (logical NOT).
-For example
+AND), `|` (logical OR), and unary operator `!` (logical NOT).
+For
-"true & false" evaluates to `false`; "!false" evaluates to `true`.
+example "true & false" evaluates to `false`; "!false" evaluates to
-Like real values and integers, boolean expressions can refer to other
+`true`.
+Like real values and integers, boolean expressions can refer
-variables:
+to other variables:

 .. code-block:: cfg